15 Hardboiled/American Crime Essentials

 Hopscotch Brian Garfield (1975) Hilarious and endlessly re-readable.
 Arguably the great American spy novel.
-The movie was a minor hit but is nowhere near as good.
+The movie was a minor hit but the book is definitive.

-The Problem of Cell 13 and Other Stories Jacques Futrelle (circa 1905) The most famous story remains amusing despite making no sense whatsoever.
+The Problem of Cell 13 and Other Stories Jacques Futrelle (circa 1905) The famous short story remains amusing despite making no sense whatsoever.

 Before the Fact Francis Iles (1932) In a fresh twist, the murderer is known at the beginning.

 The Chinese Orange Mystery Ellery Queen (1934) I read dozens of Queens as a kid.
 Today I’m uninterested, but critical consensus suggests this is one of the best, and it holds up OK.
 Complex solutions are revealed after the famous “Challenge to the Reader.”

 The Lady in the Morgue Jonathan Latimer (1936) Madcap period piece and easily the best of the Bill Crane series.
 Others would nominate later raunchy Solomon’s Vineyard as Latimer’s masterpiece.

 The Dragon Murder Case S.S.
-Van Dine (1938) Hard to pick one from the annoying Philo Vance collection.
-Dragon has a bad reputation but I like the suspenseful supernatural aspect.
+Van Dine (1938) Hard to pick one from the annoying Philo Vance collection, but Dragon has a suspenseful supernatural aspect.
 These days I prefer reading Van Dine to Queen as Van Dine has greater camp value.

 Rebecca Daphne Du Maurier (1938) Purple writing but compelling plot.
 An influential book.